CSI-Antonio-Negron/CSI-Java-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Git is the process of pushing and pulling a sheet of code into your repository and Github is the repository.

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: A Git commit saves the document on your pc and a git push sends it to your repository.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: The difference is that a pull downloads everything from the repository and an upstream pull only takes the documents that have been updated or modified.

 Was any part of these instructions unclear or incomplete?

- - Answer:
+ - Answer: No

 Type down any class notes below this sentence: